fishee82oo/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**   WARNING: This permanently deletes ALL contacts from FastCard.
-This cannot be undone.**
+**⚠️ Warning: This permanently deletes ALL contacts from FastCard**

+This action cannot be undone.

 Before using `clear`:
   * **Backup your data** - Copy the `fastcard.json` file from your FastCard data folder